wlillisdev/hudson-homes/README.md

   - All the site links were manually tested to see if they all worked ok and linked to the correct locations.
   - The form was checked that name and email were required, that the radio buttons functioned and that the submit button worked.
   - The site was further tested using feedback from mentor,family and friends who checked it on diffrent devices they had.
-  - The site was carefully tested across a variety of devices to ensure that all links and styling function properly, as well as responsiveness.
-All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera .
+  - All of the page's features were tested on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, and Opera .
   - Google Chrome's Developer Tool was used to inspect page elements during the build and helped indentify and debug issues within the HTML and CSS.
   - The README.md was checked before final submission and links verfied.